With 792,000 arrivals in 2018, the United Kingdom held the top spot as Destination Canada’s largest long-haul market.

 Global Tourism Watch

-Consumer-based intelligence and key strategic considerations for the tourism market in the UK from our annual Global Tourism Watch study in 2014.
+Consumer-based intelligence and key strategic considerations for the tourism market in the United Kingdom from our annual Global Tourism Watch study in 2018.

 A comprehensive report providing in-depth insights into the tourism market in the United Kingdom and recommendations for marketing.